Posted on Thursday 30 November 2017

 3D printing has been in use at Guy’s and St Thomas’ since 2015.
 Last year Professor Dasgupta pioneered the first use of 3D printing during robotic cancer surgery in the NHS.
 The Trust is about to embark on a national trial to investigate the outcomes of using 3D printing technology.

-Find out more about prostate cancer at NHS Choices.
+Find out more about prostate cancer on the NHS website.